What is a product mix?

 Knowing the differences between product mix and marketing mix is crucial when diving into the business world.

-The basic difference between the two is that product mix refers to a company's complete range of products, whereas a marketing mix refers to the controllable variables used to increase demand for their product.
+The basic difference between the two is that product mix refers to a company's complete range of products, whereas a refers to the controllable variables used to increase demand for their product.
 Therefore, the product mix is a part of the marketing mix, which consists of a broad range of marketing tactics.

 A marketing mix is critical to business growth and success, while the product mix only defines the company's multiple product lines.